 Each of the Purchasers has agreed to vote all shares of voting capital stock of the Company owned thereby (other than shares acquired at the First Closing) in favor of the Nasdaq Proposal.
-As of the date of this proxy statement, the aggregate number of shares of voting capital stock of the Company (other than shares acquired at the First Closing) subject to such voting agreement (excluding any shares issuable upon exercise of warrants held by such investors and Earn-Out Shares) is equal to 10,450,462, representing 46.1% of the issued and outstanding shares of voting capital stock of the Company as of the Record Date.
+As of the date of this proxy statement, the aggregate number of shares of voting capital stock of the Company (other than shares acquired at the First Closing) subject to such voting agreement (excluding any shares issuable upon exercise of warrants held by such investors) is equal to 12,082,752, representing 44.7% of the issued and outstanding shares of voting capital stock of the Company.